jfmartinz/ResourceHub/CONTRIBUTING.md

 To ensure a smooth experience, please follow these important rules:

 1. **Relevance**: Make sure that the resource you're adding matches the category.
-Web development resources go in the web development section, UI/UX design resources in the UI/UX design section, and so on.
+Web development resources go in the web development category, UI/UX design resources in the UI/UX design category, and so on.

-2. **Use the PR Template**: When creating a pull request (PR), please ensure that you follow and read the provided PR template.
+2. **Use the PR Template:** When you create a pull request (PR), please make sure to carefully follow and review the provided PR template.
+This will help facilitate smooth collaboration.

 3. **How to Add a Resource**: